Banner image: View of the Hohokam Pima National Monument, by BruceandLetty, courtesy of Wikimedia Commons

-Information preservation was the goal of the Snaketown Artistic Heritage Project.
-Archaeology Southwest (formerly the Center for Desert Archaeology) worked with the Arizona State Museum to scientifically document the Snaketown Collection, a large collection of Hohokam artifacts formerly curated at the Arizona State Museum in Tucson.
+The Snaketown Artistic Heritage Project preserved information.
+Archaeology Southwest (formerly the Center for Desert Archaeology) worked with the Arizona State Museum to scientifically document the Snaketown Collection, a large assemblage of Hohokam artifacts formerly curated at the Arizona State Museum in Tucson.